Robust Mean Estimation for Optimization: The Impact of Heavy Tails: Proof of Theorem

 \begin{proof}[Proof of Lemma \ref{lemma:upper-bound-log-log-nonasymptotic}.]
 If $\zeta$ is degenerate at 0, the result is trivial, so we exclude this case from now on.
 Consider the concave function $\phi(\alpha, \zeta)\defn \log\left(1-\alpha \tfrac{(\mu-\zeta)}{\mu}\right)$.
 A straightforward dualization argument \citep[Equation 2]{honda2012finite} shows that

-The remainder of this proof is inspired by the proof of \citet[Lemma 6]{cappe2013kullback} who employ the Chernov bound based on partitioning the dual feasible set $[0,1]$ in (\ref{eq-klinfrepresentation}) using a linearly spaced grid.
-We instead propose to use a logarithmically spaced grid.
+The remainder of this proof is inspired by the proof of \citet[Lemma 6]{cappe2013kullback} who employ the Chernoff bound based on partitioning the dual feasible set $[0,1]$ in (\ref{eq-klinfrepresentation}) using a linearly spaced grid.
+We instead propose to use a { geometrically} spaced grid.

-Let $\gamma(n)\in (0, 1)$ and $m(n)\in N$ so that $(1-\gamma(n))^{m(n)}\leq 1/2$.
+Let $\gamma(n)\in (0, 1)$ and $m(n)\in \mb N$ so that $(1-\gamma(n))^{m(n)}\leq 1/2$.
 Using a simple union bound we can establish

 We now study each of the terms separately in the upper bound.
 Observe that from the secant inequality applied to the concave function $\phi$ we have for any $(1-\gamma(n))^l\leq \alpha\leq (1-\gamma(n))^{l-1}$ that